BenTeardrop/roller-blog/README.md

 # Testing

-i have manualy tested this project by doing the following
+i have manualy manually and automatically tested this project by doing the following

-*
-*
-*
+* automatic testing the create form and review form in **test_form.py**
+* manual testing on links and buttons and pagination.

 ## bugs
+    several issues with the slug on the create post CreatePost had a conflict
+    *issues wiring up the user photo from the create post form

 ### solved bugs
+    added the save function in the model.py to automatically attach the slug to the post title imported the CreateView method following django docs

 ## remaining bugs
+    issues wiring up the image input in the create post form. only available via the admin panel at the moment. i need to figure out how to connect it with the cloudinary database.

 ## validator testing